Emmotes/ic_spoilers/docs/certainty.md

         "post_process_expr": "max(0,input/max(1,num_targets)-min_stat_amount)"
     }],
     "requirements": "",
-    "description": {"desc": "Certainty assesses the average score of her preferred ability (INT or CHA) of the Champions in the column in front of her and increases the damage effect of Secretarian's Advice by $(not_buffed amount)% for each full point over $(min_stat_amount), stacking multiplicatively."}, "id": 1679,
+    "description": {"desc": "Certainty assesses the average score of her preferred ability (INT) of the Champions in the column in front of her and increases the damage effect of Secretarian's Advice by $(not_buffed amount)% for each full point over $(min_stat_amount), stacking multiplicatively."}, "id": 1679,
     "flavour_text": "",
     "graphic_id": 20570,